Acetonen/Interkamen_career/README.md

 # Interkamen Program

-This is corporative program to maintain Career statistic.
+This is corporative program of mining company to work with statistic and financial reports.

 ## Getting Started